 Did you know that Valencia is the third biggest city in Spain?
 Thus, Valencia comes directly after Barcelona, with Madrid being the first when considering inhabitants.
-Naturally, the city is divided into different quarters, which all have their benefits.
-Whether you want to live in the historical center of El Carmen, or you prefer to live close to the beach, you will find your best place to stay in Valencia, Spain.
+Naturally, the city is divided into different quarters, which have their own characteristics.
+Whether you want to live in the historical center of El Carmen, or you prefer to live close to the beach, you will find your best place to stay in Valencia.

 El Carmen – the picturesque old town

 Winding narrow roads, shining streetlights, historical buildings and a vibrant atmosphere.
-This is what makes El Carme the place where to stay in Valencia.
-Many restaurants and bars add to the lively feeling you get there and although it buzzes with life, you can find some quiet streets to take a rest from all the hustle and bustle.
+This is what makes El Carmen the place where to stay in Valencia.
+Many restaurants and bars add to the lively feeling you get there and even though it's full of life, you can find some quiet streets to take a rest from all the hustle and bustle.
 To live in El Carmen feels very special – the dreamy and romantic setting affects your mood straight away and you feel as if you are really on a holiday, away from all the everyday life’s struggles.

 If you want to catch that special feeling but don’t want to spend all your holiday money on accommodation, the HolaHotel Del Carmen might be a good option for you.
 It is in the middle of everything – the nightlife, the most interesting sights and the many restaurants.
 If you don’t want to go out for food, you can dine at the 24-hour restaurant of the hotel.
 The hotel has a rooftop sun terrace with a hot tub and a pool and a nice view of the city form the rooftop.